Melvin Judkins

-Melvin Paul Judkins (May 3, 1922 – January 28, 1985) was an American physician known for his contributions to the field of interventional cardiology.
+Melvin Paul Judkins (May 3, 1922 – January 28, 1985) was an American physician known for his pioneering contributions to the field of radiology, with techniques and devices that played a part in the early development of the fields of interventional radiology and interventional cardiology.
 He developed specialized pre-shaped catheters to reach the coronary vessels via the aorta.
 Today, they are commonly used and known as Judkins catheters.

 Early life and education

 Judkins grew up near Los Angeles, California.
 Born into a family of medical professionals, including his father who was a physical therapist, Judkins developed a love for working with his hands.
 He received his Bachelor of Science in 1945 from Loma Linda University College of Arts and Sciences in Riverside, California, for his pre-medical courses.
-During that time, he worked in paper delivery, construction, tutoring, and, during WWII, wiring Liberty ships at the Kaiser Shipyards in order to pay for his early education.
+During that time, he worked in paper delivery, construction, tutoring, and, during WWII, wiring Liberty ships at the Kaiser Shipyards to pay for his early education.
 He continued on his path by enrolling at La Sierra college in an accelerated program which eventually led him to the College of Medical Evangelists, where he began his medical education.
 His educational expenses were supplemented by the Army and his continued work at the Kaiser Shipyards.

 He spent his first year after education at Loma Linda Hospital (1946–1947) for his internship which was followed up by his specialty training in Urology.
 After a brief appointment as chief urologist, commissioned by the Army during WWII, at the Urology Section of the 28th General Hospital in Osaka, Japan, he and his wife started a private family medicine practice in Sumas, Washington.
 Here they built the practice from the bottom up, with Eileen acting as a physician's assistant, laboratory and x-ray technician, and taking care of the finances.
 Over time, the business expanded and the hours became demanding so they decided to return to California and establish a larger practice with more physicians, nurses, and dedicated staff in Antioch.